arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/post_admin_echo.md

 @RESTHEADER{POST /_admin/echo, Return current request, echoRequest}

-@RESTALLBODYPARAM{body,object,required}
+@RESTALLBODYPARAM{body,string,required}
-The body can be any type and is simply forwarded.
+The request body can be of any type and is simply forwarded.

 @RESTDESCRIPTION
 The call returns an object with the servers request information